Identification of multi-valued treatment effects with unobserved heterogeneity: Identification

-Recent studies find evidence of neighborhood effects on adult employment. \cite{aliprantis2019evidence} identify LATE for moving to a higher-quality neighborhood under an ordered treatment model using neighborhood quality as an observed continuous measure of the treatment variable and find positive effects on the adult labor market outcomes and welfare receipt for the interim impacts evaluation data.
-Under an unordered treatment model, \cite{Pinto2015} apply the results of \cite{Heckman2018} for identifying the conditional means of the potential outcomes on the compliers. \cite{Pinto2015} also provides an estimation method for LATE for moving to a low poverty neighborhood, which is partially identified under the assumptions of \cite{Pinto2015}, using function interpolation and finds positive effects on the adult labor market outcomes for the interim impacts evaluation data.

-In this paper, under some additional assumptions on unobservable factors such as the rank similarity assumption, we show that, treatment effects are nonparametrically identified as closed-form expressions without another observable variable when the outcome variable is continuously distributed.
 We take an approach similar to \cite{Pinto2015} for the model and economic analysis.
 Let $Y$ denote the outcome of interest that is continuously distributed.
-Let the treatment $T$ denote the relocation decision at the intervention onset, where $T=0$ denotes no relocation, which is equivalent to choosing high poverty neighborhood, $T=1$ denotes medium poverty neighborhood relocation, and $T=2$ denotes low poverty neighborhood relocation.
+Let the treatment $T$ denote the relocation decision at the intervention onset, where $T=0$ denotes no relocation, which is equivalent to choosing high poverty neighborhood, $T=1$ denotes medium-poverty neighborhood relocation, and $T=2$ denotes low-poverty neighborhood relocation.
 Let the instrument $Z$ represent voucher assignment that takes values on $\mZ=\{a,b,c\}$, where $Z=a$ denotes no voucher (control group), $Z=b$ denotes the Section 8 voucher, and $Z=c$ denotes the experimental voucher.
-For simplicity, we suppress the other covariates $X$.\footnote{Assuming the treatment variable is a binary variable when it is in fact multi-valued may prevent us from drawing desirable results. \cite{aliprantis2017assessing} provide empirical evidence and theoretical arguments in favor of adopting a model with more than two levels for the treatment to evaluate neighborhood effects of MTO.}

-Assumption \ref{asp:mt} (i) holds because vouchers are randomly assigned.
-The treatment $T$ consists of two binary choices that are whether to relocate to a medium poverty neighborhood or not ($D^1$) and whether to relocate to a low poverty neighborhood or not ($D^2$).
-From Theorems \ref{thm:apb} and \ref{thm:apb2}, the treatment effects are identified when two pairs of instrument values exist such that each pair produces a monotonic effect toward each relocation choice $D^1$ and $D^2$.
-We first provide intuition that the assumptions for Theorems \ref{thm:apb} and \ref{thm:apb2} are satisfied.
-First, compared with no voucher ($Z=a$), the experimental voucher ($Z=c$) additionally subsidizes housing costs only for low poverty neighborhood relocation ($D^2=1$).
-Next, compared with the experimental voucher ($Z=c$), the Section 8 voucher ($Z=b$) additionally subsidizes housing costs only for medium poverty neighborhood relocation ($D^1=1$).
-Hence, $(b,c)$ and $(c,a)$ produce a monotonic effect toward each relocation choice $D^1$ and $D^2$, respectively.

-We proceed to confirm the assumptions for Theorems \ref{thm:apb} and \ref{thm:apb2} with monotonicity inequalities.
-As discussed in Section \ref{subsec:3.2}, utility maximization problem (\ref{eq:chcf}) of each family $\omega$ generates the monotonicity inequalities.
-As in Example I, we assume the following relationships for budget set $\mB_\omega(z,t)$ of family $\omega$:
+As discussed in Section \ref{subsec:3.2}, the discrete choice index model generates the monotonicity inequalities.
+As in Example I, we assume the following relationships for the cost functions under additive separability of the utility functions: